jdcloudcom/en/documentation/Database-and-Cache-Service/DRDS/Operation-Guide/Table/Create-Table.md

 **3. Login DRDS to execute "CREATE TABLE" statement**

-Link into DRDS with client tool to execute "CREATE TABLE” statement to create database.
+Link into DRDS with client tool to execute "CREATE TABLE" statement to create database.
 DRDS will create actual table on multiple JCS for MySQL instances at backend according to the created routing information of the table